iamyanbo/Froupie/README.md

 This was made in Typescript with Express Node.js, the main purpose I have decided to split this project into front and backend was because of self practice, this project can be written completely as a frontend application given some CORS tweaks.

 If you are running this locally, make sure you have a .env file in the backend folder with your API key labeled as GOOGLE_API_KEY.
 To start, use npm run dev.

+## Hosting
+This application was hosted by Vercel for frontend and Google Firebase for backend